 Co-Director of the Center for Environmental Investigations

 Since 2014, Tom has served as Director of Communications for the Environmental Integrity Project.
 From 1997 until 2008, he was a reporter at The Baltimore Sun, where he was twice named one of the best environmental reporters in America by the Society of Environmental Journalists.
-He is author of the book, The Chesapeake in Focus: Transforming the Natural World, published by Johns Hopkins University Press and hosts the weekly public radio program and podcast, The Environment in Focus.
+He is author of the book, The Chesapeake in Focus: Transforming the Natural World, published by Johns Hopkins University Press.

 Co-Director of the Center for Environmental Investigations

 Courtney is the Director of Research for the Environmental Integrity Project.
 Courtney’s work ranges from managing our online database of coal ash groundwater pollution (www.Ashtracker.org), conducting citizen air monitoring in southwest Baltimore and on the Eastern Shore of Maryland, diving into spreadsheets of state and federal government data to identify the nation’s biggest polluters, and analyzing scientific articles and government records.